Blacksujit/ML-Deploy-Lite/README.md

 ## Installation

-To install `ml-deploy-lite`, you can use pip.
+To install `ml_deploy_lite`, you can use pip.
 Make sure you have Python 3.6 or higher installed.

 ```
-pip install ml-deploy-lite
+pip install ml_deploy_lite

 ```

 ## Usage

-Here’s a simple example of how to use `ml-deploy-lite` to deploy a machine learning model.
+Here’s a simple example of how to use `ml_deploy_lite` to deploy a machine learning model.

 1. **Import the Library**: